-McClelland has made a national name for himself during his career after quickly elevating to the athletics director position at age 26.
-He has earned high praise from a number of high-profile, experienced athletic administrators.
+Prior to coming to Ruston, McClelland made a national name for himself after quickly elevating to the athletics director position at age 26.
+He earned high praise from a number of high-profile, experienced athletic administrators.

 "Tommy McClelland is an outstanding leader and one of the nation's rising stars in intercollegiate athletics," said Bubba Cunningham, athletics director at the University of North Carolina.
-"He has a demonstrated commitment to supporting and developing his coaches and student-athletes, and has already become well-known amongst ADs for his leadership, vision, and character.
+"He has a demonstrated commitment to supporting and developing his coaches and student-athletes and has already become well-known among ADs for his leadership, vision and character.
 Tommy has also shown a dedication to lifelong learning and the application of his skills and talents to making his athletic programs better."

 Prior to being named athletic director at McNeese State on March 19, 2008, McClelland served as interim athletic director and assistant athletic director of internal affairs at the university.

 In his time at McNeese, McClelland and his staff had numerous success stories when it came to increased revenue streams and the overall game-day experience in Lake Charles.
-He started the "Partner with the Pokes" program that provides a smaller, more attractive sponsorship package for local small businesses.
-On top of the "Partner with the Pokes" program, McClelland raised over $3 million in private donations since April of 2007, and he was instrumental in increasing corporate sponsorships to nearly $1 million, while securing new clients and multi-year sponsorships.
+He raised more than $3 million in private donations, and he was instrumental in increasing corporate sponsorships to nearly $1 million, while securing new clients and multi-year sponsorships.

-McClelland was also responsible for increasing football season ticket sales as the program eclipsed the 8,000 mark in 2008 with a high of 8,035 in 2009.
-In addition, he was instrumental in setting single game attendance records in baseball, volleyball, softball, soccer, women's basketball and women's tennis.
+McClelland was also responsible for increasing football season ticket sales: the program eclipsed the 8,000 mark in 2008 with a high of 8,035 in 2009.
+In addition, he was instrumental in setting single-game attendance records in baseball, volleyball, softball, soccer, women's basketball and women's tennis.

 "Tommy is a rising star in the college athletics administration field and, in my view, the ideal leader to advance Louisiana Tech's athletics program as it transitions into Conference USA," said Ian McCaw, athletics director at Baylor University.
 "He possesses impeccable integrity and has an extraordinary work ethic.
 Moreover, his interpersonal and relational skills are outstanding and will enable him to quickly connect with Bulldog fans as well as campus and community leaders."

 One of McClelland's main goals was to improve the life of the student-athletes and increase the game-day experience for the McNeese State fan base.
-One of the most effective ways to accomplish these goals was by improving the facilities, something in which he succeeded.
+One of the most effective ways to accomplish these goals was by improving the facilities.
 During his time at McNeese State, he oversaw a combined total of over $11 million dollars in facility renovation and new construction.

 Even more impressive is the fact that while the Cowboy and Cowgirl programs were capturing titles on the fields, the University's student-athletes were making tremendous strides in the classroom.
-In five of the six years, McNeese State led the Southland Conference with student-athletes being named to the Commissioner's Honor Roll.
+In five of McClelland's six years as athletics director, McNeese State led the Southland Conference in the number of student-athletes named to the Commissioner's Honor Roll.

 In addition, McClelland guided the resurgence in APR success in Lake Charles.
-During his six years McNeese State, the number of athletic programs boasting the required APR score of 925 went from four to all 16 this past year.
-The community service hours performed by the MSU student-athletes also tripled to over 3,000 during his tenure.
+The number of athletic programs boasting the required APR score of 925 went from four in his first year to all 16 in his final year.
+The community service hours performed by the MSU student-athletes also tripled to more than 3,000 during his tenure.

-McClelland earned his bachelor's degree from Northwestern State in 2004 before completing his master's degree in sports administration in 2005.
-He walked on with the Demons football team and eventually earned a scholarship while he also competed in the javelin for the NSU track and field team.
+McClelland earned his bachelor's degree from Northwestern State in 2004 and completed his master's degree in sports administration in 2005.
+He walked on with the Demons football team and eventually earned a scholarship; he also competed in the javelin for the NSU track and field team.

-The native of Basile, Louisiana, native served as a graduate assistant at Northwestern State in athletics and also worked at the Southland Conference office as an administrative intern, assisting with championship events.
+The native of Basile, Louisiana served as a graduate assistant at Northwestern State in athletics and also worked at the Southland Conference office as an administrative intern, assisting with championship events.